-I was hesitant to pick up this title at first, because everyone knows that even the laziest person on Earth has to work more than four hours a week.
-When you look at the best seller stats, however, you can see that thousands of readers are lured by this dream of almost-no-work.
+I was hesitant to pick up this title at first because everyone knows that even the laziest person on Earth has to work more than four hours a week.
+When you look at the bestseller stats, however, you can see that thousands of readers are lured by this dream of almost-no-work.
 The title provides a high conversion rate, I’m sure, but rather than showing how to avoid unnecessary exertion, the book teaches you valuable skills that will take a lot of workload off your back.
 You will learn about outsourcing, using online assistants, managing your inbox, traveling like a pro, drop shipping, developing info products, and much more.
-By the way, if you enjoy this book, I’m sure you will appreciate Mr. Ferriss’ podcast as well.
+By the way, if you enjoy this book, I’m sure you will appreciate Mr. Ferriss’s podcast as well.

 Robert A. Johnson: Inner Work: Using Dreams and Active Imagination for Personal Growth

 Processes of the conscious mind produce only a fraction of the totality of human psychological experience.
 The other part belongs to the unconscious.
-This book, written by a renowned Jungian psychologist will teach you how to communicate with the depths of your psyche in a simple, step-by-step manner.
-Searching for the meaning of dreams online is for losers (although there are some universal symbols which appear in the collective unconscious).
+This book, written by a renowned Jungian psychologist, will teach you how to communicate with the depths of your psyche in a simple, step-by-step manner.
+Searching for the meaning of dreams online is for losers (although there are some universal symbols that appear in the collective unconscious).
 After reading the Inner Work you will learn how to interpret your dreams in a way that’s most applicable to your unique situation.
 The other part of the book deals with an obscure psychological technique of active imagination.
 Unlike dream interpretation, it allows you to communicate with your unconscious while you’re fully aware of what’s going on.
-The book also contains some great information about the importance of rituals in our daily lives, and the elusive nature of the mystical experiences.
+The book also contains some great information about the importance of rituals in our daily lives and the elusive nature of the mystical experiences.